icarito/physics-with-xo/12_tb_programming_tutorial.md

 2. **y** coordinate: when using the value as returned by the `volume` block for the usual sound intensity in a room with several people talking, the turtle will move outside the screen (values of y>600), for this reason we used "volume/10" in order to obtain a drawing that will be visible in the entire screen.

 Of course the values of coefficients mentioned above must be adjusted to the use that the program will have.
-The values obtained from the microphone by monitoring `volume` (arbitrary units) must be used qualitatively and will only make sense relative to each other, since the sound subsystems of different XO models will produce very different values.
+The values obtained from the microphone by monitoring `loudness` (arbitrary units) must be used qualitatively and will only make sense relative to each other, since the sound subsystems of different XO models will produce very different values.

 ### Note on Recursiveness in TB

 Some programming languages have a very particular ability called recursiveness.
-It consists of the possibility of an action to call itself, producing very potent code that is able to perform a complex action in few lines of code.
-TB possesses this ability, as can be consulted from FORSTER (blog of Tony Forster).
+It consists of the possibility of an action to call itself, producing very potent programs that are able to perform complex actions in few lines of code.
+TB possesses this ability, as has been reported by FORSTER (blog of Tony Forster).

 ## 12.2 Recommendations when programming the reading of sensors in TB and Measure